 With so many travel blogs out there, adding a fresh one into the mix can be a bit daunting; ‘Who’s going to read it?’, ‘What kind of stuff should I be writing?’, ‘How can I make my blog get noticed?’
-There’s a lot to consider!
-Here are a few tips to help get you started and on the road to writing your killer blog.
+There’s a lot to consider.
+Here are a few tips to help get you started.

 There’s no set formula for what should constitute a travel blog – the angle you take is completely up to you – but with so many blogs out there for potential readers to choose from, you need to come up with content and a style that will make your blog stand out from the pack; that is, you need to identify what you are going to write about and how you are going to present it.